samridhiiiijain/Meeting-Intelligence_Service/DECISIONS.md

 - OpenAI — excellent structured output support, but requires paid credits.
 - Anthropic Claude — strong instruction-following, also requires paid credits.

-**Trade-off:** The free tier has rate limits.
+**Trade-off:** The free tier has rate limits — 5 requests/min, 20 requests/day, 250K tokens/min.
 Mitigated by using low temperature, a strict prompt, and a programmatic citation validator as an additional safeguard.

 ---